In the guide

-For a list of approved additives please refer to the European Union Register of Feed Additives on the European Commission website.
-The list of approved additives remains valid in Great Britain; however, applications for new authorisations, modifications to authorisations or authorisation renewals, in Great Britain, now need to be submitted to the FSA's regulated products application service.
+For a list of approved additives please refer to the register of regulated food and feed products for Great Britain on the FSA website.
+Applications for new authorisations, modifications to authorisations or authorisation renewals (in Great Britain) need to be submitted to the FSA's regulated products application service.

 A premixture of additives means mixtures of approved additives or mixtures of one or more approved feed additives with feed materials or water used as carriers; premixtures are not intended for direct feeding to animals.Back to top

 The annexes to Regulation (EC) No 183/2005 (see the link in 'Key legislation' below) set out various standards that feed businesses must comply with.